 Mil Cumbres - Panama - Natural - Geisha

 Panama Geisha!
 Introducing a spectacular coffee from Mil Cumbres, which translates to 'a thousand hills'.
 The farm sits high up in Volcan, which is prime Geisha territory and home to some of the most prized coffee farms in Panama (Janson anyone?!).
 Oh, and the farm is run by the one and only Ratibor Hartmann.
-In short, this is high quality stuff and a good reminder as to why Panama Geisha is the 'Champagne' of the coffee world: floral with layered tropical fruit, berry fruits, tea notes and a round, juicy mouthfeel.
+In short, this is high quality stuff and a good reminder as to why Panama Geisha is the 'Champagne' of the coffee world.
+This coffee is floral with layered tropical fruit, berry fruits, tea notes and a round, juicy mouthfeel.
 We taste notes of blackberry, peach, and chamomile.
 Limited supply!

 Info